SCasanova/f1dataR/cran-comments.md

 ## Resubmission
-This is a minor version update.
+This is a major version update.

-This version fixes a small bug (brought forward by underlying Python package updates) and provides additional user capabilities.
+This update includes deprecation of support for older versions of the Python package wrapped in our code.
+This is done as the new Python version is required for increasing numbers of the functions in use.

 ## R CMD check results